rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 # EntityFrameworkCore.DbContextBackedMock.Moq
 __*The EntityFrameworkCore FromSql mocking library*__

-EntityFrameworkCore.DbContextBackedMock.Moq allows you to create a mock DbContext (and mock DbSets) and have it backed by an actual DbContext.
-It's basically a delegation pattern implementation where the mock for the most part is delegating to a DbContext.
+EntityFrameworkCore.DbContextBackedMock.Moq allows you to create a mock DbContext and have it backed by an actual DbContext.

-If it's just a wrapper, why bother using it?
-There's a couple of reasons.
+But why?
+There's a couple of reasons and it's from my own experience using the Microsoft in-memory provider (https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory) in unit tests.

-__It's designed to work with the Microsoft InMemory provider__ (https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory) that is often used for testing.
-The InMemory provider is great for most cases however it doesn't do everything.
-That's where this library steps in.
-It has specific functionality to allow operations involving the FromSql extension to be included in your tests, as well as all of the benefits of using a mocking framework (e.g., the ability to verify method invocation).
+The in-memory provider is __great__ for most cases however it doesn't do everything.
+If you're invoking FromSql or using views you're out of luck.
+It just doesn't work and nor could it, while EntityFrameworkCore can work with them they are not an EntityFrameworkCore concern.
+They are a data source concern.

-If you're using the InMemory provider and you need to mock FromSql or want the additional coverage provided by Moq, this library will do the heavy lifting for you.
+So the issue is simple.
+I want to use the in-memory provider for most things and then mock the couple of bits it can't do.
+Unfortunately the only way to do this (without modifying the test subject/s) is to mock the DbContext.

-Consumption is via a builder.
+And that's just what this library does.
+The mocks will funnel the majority of the operations to the actual DbContext.
+For everything else, provide a mock set up.
+Mocking FromSql invocations and query operations is easy using the provided methods.
+As a bonus you get all the benefits of using a mocking framework (e.g., the ability to verify method invocation). __You can have your cake and eat it too!__
 ## Download
 NuGet: [https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/](https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/)
 ## Fluent interface
 The builder provides a fluent interface for building the DbContext, DbSet, and DbQuery mocks.
 I've designed the API to be intuitive and discoverable.
 The examples below touch on a bit of the available functionality.
 ## The disclaimer
 The library sets up a lot of the DbContext functionality but not all of it.
 I have built this based on my current needs.
 If you find this library useful and need additional behaviour mocked flick me a message and I'll see what I can do.
 ### TODO
 - Add mock set up for DbContext.Database.ExecuteSqlCommand()
 ## Example Usage
 - Create the builder
 - Get the db context mock